-Hardware wallets have been around for quite some time, and they are considered a save option to store your cryptocurrencies.
-Furthermore, hardware wallets add an extra layer of safety to wallet services like Metamask.
+Hardware wallets have been around for quite some time, and they are considered a safe option to store your cryptocurrencies.
+Furthermore, hardware wallets add an extra layer of safety to wallet services like MetaMask.
 In this article we will go deeper into this:

 What is a hardware wallet?

 A hardware wallet is the polar opposite of its software counterpart, although both are used for receiving, sending, collecting, and tracking ownership of crypto assets.
 Whereas software wallets come in the form of a browser extension or mobile app, hardware wallets are offline USB/thumb drive-like devices.
 Hardware wallets are also called cold wallets or cold storage, versus hot (online) wallets or hot storage.

 Using a hardware wallet gives the owner full control over the cryptocurrency wallets in that particular hardware wallet.
 This means one hardware wallet can contain multiple wallet addresses.
 Users often use a mnemonic to create a backup of their wallet addresses and private keys.
 As always, never share your private keys or mnemonics with others.

 How safe is a hardware wallet?

 Hardware crypto wallets provide more safety from viruses and hackers than software wallets.
 This is because they keep one’s private keys (used for accessing the crypto assets) completely offline, away from a network-connected computer that could potentially contain harmful or vulnerable software.